marcosdg/cyphers/README.md

 # cyphers

-## A reasoning system built in OTTER (theorem prover) solving the "ciphers" problem
+## A reasoning system built in OTTER (theorem prover) solving the "cyphers" problem

 I used [OTTER] (http://www.mcs.anl.gov/research/projects/AR/otter/) to build a Reasoning System that is